REMOVE HOLDING "H" ZONING

 • Completion of an Archaeological Assessment

-• Obtaining consent of the Ministry of Culture including obtaining a licensed archaeologist and an Aboriginal monitor to mitigate the site through a Stage 4 Assessment
+• Obtaining consent of the Ministry of Culture, including obtaining a licensed archaeologist and an Aboriginal monitor to mitigate the site through a Stage 4 Assessment

 • Establishment of a revised creek block to the satisfaction of the Conservation Authority

-• Submission of a Letter of Reliance for the Phase 1 and Phase 2 Envirnmental Site Assessment, and a Record of Site Condition (RSC) or a MECP-approved Risk Assessment, to demonstrate that the lands are suitable for the intended use
+• Submission of a Letter of Reliance for the Phase 1 and Phase 2 Environmental Site Assessment, and a Record of Site Condition (RSC) or a MECP-approved Risk Assessment, to demonstrate that the lands are suitable for the intended use

 • Submission of a Geotechnical Report and a Functional Servicing study